It Could Take More Than a Century to Close the Computer Science Gap: Broadsheet

 IN CASE YOU MISSED IT

 • Women’s soccer scores.
 With World Cup fever building, this story argues that women’s soccer is finally at the “verge of going mainstream” for two reasons: “First, the quality of play in the women’s game has improved drastically, especially since the last tournament.
 Second, money is starting to flow into women’s teams, making professional careers more viable.”
+The Economist

 • Gillibrand on guns.
 The story of Jennifer Pryear, whose daughter, Nyasia Pryear-Yard was fatally shot in 2009, reportedly changed Kirsten Gillibrand’s mind on gun control.
 But years after the two women met, questions remain about Gillibrand’s follow-up on the commitments the senator made to the mother and her Brooklyn community.
+Washington Post

 • Crappy behavior.
 The FBI is reportedly looking into whether lab-testing startup uBiome, led by co-CEOs Jessica Richman and Zac Apte, used improper billing codes in claims and sought payment for unnecessary tests in order to boost revenues.
+WSJ

 Share today’s Broadsheet with a friend.
 Looking for previous Broadsheets?
 Click here.